jcampbellcodes/alsa-sweep/README.md

 cd alsa-sweep

 make

+./booper # run the output program, named booper
 ```

 This project uses `make`, but the following guidelines will apply to `CMake` and other build systems as well.
 Since `CMake`/`make` are used by many IDEs, you should also be able to extrapolate these guidelines to getting set up
 with an IDE to do this stuff.
 The main point is that none of your build scripts should assume a compiler.
 Use variables
-like ${CC} for C compiler commands and ${CXX} for C++ so that you can use the same build scripts to work with your host
+like `${CC}` for C compiler commands and `${CXX}` for C++ so that you can use the same build scripts to work with your host
 compile toolchain as well as your cross-compiler, which instead of `g++` will be something like `arm-linux-gnueabihf-g++`.

 ## What does the program do?

-Ironically, I don't think the mechanics of this program are directly the main idea.
-Mainly, I chose ALSA because it
+The goal of this program in this article is just to write enough ALSA code to do something mildly amusing with audio so we have something
-is a prevalent and low-level API that will be easy to use as an example for cross-compiling with Debian multi-arch,
+to compile for our device.
+I chose ALSA over other Linux audio APIs because it is a prevalent and low-level API that will
-since you will need to install the armhf version when we get to cross compilation.
+be easy to use as an example for cross-compiling with Debian multi-arch, since you will need to install the armhf version
+when we get to cross compilation without disturbing your native ALSA libs.
+From here you can go read more about ALSA
+or other APIs to write programs that are closer to things you actually want to make.

-But in short, this is a small ALSA program that:
+But in short, here is breakdown of the script:
 - Opens the default sound device (check out which sound devices you have available by running `aplay -L` from the
-command line) and get a handle to it:
+command line; `default` or `plughw:0,0` are fairly standard) and get a handle to it:
 ```
 snd_pcm_open(&handle, gDevice, SND_PCM_STREAM_PLAYBACK, 0)
 ```